picketbox/picketbox-quickstarts/cdi-security/README.md

 	/src/main/resources/META-INF/persistence.xml

 Another important thing is how you configure PicketBox to use the JPA Identity Store.
-This is done by the *org.picketbox.quickstarts.configuration.CustomConfigurationPovider*
+This is done by the *org.picketbox.quickstarts.configuration.SecurityConfigurationProducer*

 	ConfigurationBuilder configurationBuilder = new ConfigurationBuilder();